-Centralines retains in-house capability to carry out field-work, in conjunction with the ability to manage competitive tendering for any works not undertaken internally.
+Centralines retains in-house capability to carry out field work, in conjunction with the ability to manage competitive tendering for any works not undertaken internally.
 The majority of work is carried out internally.

-Centralines is satisfied that through the combination of in-house field staff capability and the use of external contractors to undertake the balance of capital expenditure work, sufficient resources exist or are available to ensure planned works are completed.
+Centralines is satisfied that in most instances, through the combination of in-house field staff capability and the use of external contractors, sufficient resources exist or are available to ensure planned works are completed.